 What will you get out of reading this?: You will know how precisely to set up automatically personalized slides for any meeting scheduled through Calendly.
 At the bottom you’ll find a link to the precise recipe, so you can easily set it up on your own.

-Why Sales Time is Lost without Automated, Personalized Sales Meeting Preparation
+Why Sales Time is Lost without Automated Sales Meeting Personalization

 Most companies still rely on mostly manual actions in their sales meeting planning.
 They may have a process for sales meeting planning, and have even set time aside between meetings to ensure this planning takes place.